triton-inference-server/model_analyzer/docs/mm_quick_start.md

 # Multi-Model Quick Start

-The steps below will guide you through using Model Analyzer in Docker mode to profile and analyze two PyTorch models concurrently: `add_sub` & `resnet50_libtorch`.
+The steps below will guide you through using Model Analyzer in Docker mode to profile and analyze two models concurrently: `add_sub` & `resnet50_python`.

 ## `Step 1:` Download the models